EPA Hurricane Irma Update – Oct. 31, 2:50 p.m. EST

 Media inquiries should be directed to email@example.com.

 EPA continues to coordinate closely with local, state, tribal, and federal partners in response to Hurricane Irma.
-Emergency response staff, including On-Scene Coordinators, are working on regional assessment and response deployment activities, including assessing drinking water and wastewater infrastructure, facility assessment, and managing debris and household hazardous waste.
+Emergency response staff, including On-Scene Coordinators, are working on regional assessment and response deployment activities, as detailed below.

 EPA On Scene Coordinators, scientists, technical assistance professionals and other first responders have deployed and will continue to deploy to Puerto Rico and the U.S. Virgin Islands to assess conditions in the aftermath of Hurricane Maria.
 EPA’s hurricane response operations in Puerto Rico and the U.S. Virgin Islands will be documented at www.epa.gov/hurricane-maria.